tamiadev/styleguides/JavaScript.md

     function getType() {
       console.log('fetching type...');

-      // set the default type to 'no type' const type = this._type || 'no type';
+      // Set the default type to 'no type' const type = this._type || 'no type';

       return type;
     }
     ```

-  - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
+  - Prefixing your comments with `FIXME` or `TODO` (`@todo`) helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.

   - Use `// FIXME:` to annotate problems.